-British lawmakers willing to go to court to enforce Brexit delay - BBC
+British lawmakers prepare court action to enforce Brexit delay

 The newspaper quoted Johnson as saying he was only bound “in theory” by the new legislation.

+“The courts making a decision to try to make a prime minister abide by the law, made by a parliament, of which he is a member.
+These are strange times for democracy,” Corbyn told BBC television.

+An opinion poll on voting intentions, carried out by Survation for the Daily Mail, put the Conservatives on 29%, down 2% from the previous poll, with Labour unchanged on 24%.
+The pro-EU Liberal Democrats were on 18% and the Brexit Party 17%.

-Former deputy prime minister David Lidington said obeying the rule of law was a fundamental principle of the ministerial code.
+David Lidington, who was deputy prime minister under May, said that obeying the rule of law was a fundamental principle of the ministerial code.
 “Defying any particular law sets a really really dangerous precedent,” he told BBC radio.

-Lidington, who was May’s deputy, resigned before Johnson took office.
+Lidington resigned just before Johnson took office.

 Johnson says the only solution to the Brexit deadlock is a new election, which he wants to take place on Oct.
-15, allowing him to win a new mandate with two weeks left to leave on time.
+15 and could give him a new mandate to quit the EU on schedule.

 Two-thirds of parliament’s lawmakers need to back an early election, but opposition parties, including Labour, said they would either vote against or abstain on this until the law to force Johnson to seek a Brexit delay is implemented.

+“We need a clear statement from the prime minister that he is going to abide by that act of parliament,” Corbyn said.

-Johnson failed to win enough support in a vote on Wednesday for an election, with another vote scheduled for Monday.
+Johnson failed to win enough support in a vote on Wednesday for an election.
+Another vote is scheduled for Monday.

 Separately on Saturday, the British Chambers of Commerce (BCC) said a “concerningly high number” of firms in the country are not ready for a no-deal Brexit.

 The BCC said its survey of 1,500 firms found 41% had not even done a Brexit risk assessment.
 “Our evidence yet again reinforces the importance of averting a chaotic exit on Oct.
 31,” director general Adam Marshall said.

-Reporting by James Davey; Editing by Alexander Smith
+Reporting by James Davey; Editing by Alexander Smith/Mark Heinrich